 - Preparation: Add OneDrive and Dropbox to MultCloud

-All you have to do is to sign up MultCloud and add the clouds which you want to perform better management to MultCloud.
+All you have to do is to sign up MultCloud and add the clouds with which you want to perform better management with to MultCloud.

 Method 1: Copy from OneDrive to Dropbox by "Copy" or "Copy to"

-This method is suitable for you to copy specific files and folders from OneDrive to Dropbox without any switching action.
+This method is suitable for you to transfer files from OneDrive to Dropbox without any switching action.